JOAN SULLIVAN GARRETT, NURSE AND ENTREPRENEUR TRANSFORMS AN INDUSTRY

 “Joan’s career, achievements and tireless dedication to business aviation exemplify the spirit of NBAA’s Meritorious Service to Aviation Award,” Bolen continued.
-“Countless people have benefitted from the medical expertise provided by her team, and we are honored to recognize her decades of distinguished service to the industry.”
+“Countless people have benefited from the medical expertise provided by her team, and we are honoured to recognise her decades of distinguished service to the industry.”

 In 1983, Joan Sullivan Garrett was serving as a critical-care flight nurse and chief medical officer aboard an emergency helicopter evacuation flight, responding to a remote, rural traffic accident in Arizona.